War of the Spanish Succession: Dutch Republic

-The Dutch Republic had been the cornerstone of European resistance against French expansionism since the outbreak of the Franco-Dutch War in 1672, when it was nearly overrun.
-In addition to concerns over the balance of power, they viewed the Spanish Netherlands as a key strategic buffer against French aggression.
-Since recent experience showed the Spanish could not defend them, the 1697 Treaty of Ryswick allowed the Dutch to place garrisons in eight key cities, providing strategic depth sufficient to protect their commercial and demographic heartlands against attack from the south.
+Under William of Orange, the Dutch Republic played a central role in organising European resistance to French expansionism.
+As the leading commercial power, the Dutch wanted to preserve the existing balance of power, and viewed the Spanish Netherlands as a key strategic buffer against French aggression.
+Since recent experience showed the Spanish could not defend them, the 1697 Treaty of Ryswick allowed the Dutch to place garrisons in eight key cities, providing strategic depth to protect their commercial and demographic heartlands against attack from the south.
 However, with the help of Maximilian of Bavaria, Governor of the Spanish Netherlands, by 1701 these garrisons had been nullified and replaced by French troops.
 At the request of the Elector of Cologne and Prince-bishop of Liège, Joseph Clemens of Bavaria, French troops also moved into his territories in the Rhineland and were thus directly threatening the Dutch border from both the south and the east.
 Dutch priorities were to secure their borders, re-establish and strengthen the Barrier fortresses, retain control of the economically vital Scheldt estuary, and gain access to trade in the Spanish Empire.

-At the outset of the war, the Dutch States Army was the best prepared army of the Grand Alliance, being similar in size to that of the Austrians, but of significantly higher quality.
-Although Marlborough was appointed commander of Allied forces in the Low Countries, it was the Dutch who provided the bulk of the troops and supplies, as well as covering the expenses for the siege train.
+At the outset of the war, the Dutch States Army was the best prepared of the Grand Alliance, being similar in size to that of the Austrians, but of significantly higher quality.
+Although Marlborough was appointed commander of Allied forces in the Low Countries, the Dutch initially provided the bulk of troops and supplies.
 This made strategy in this theatre subject to the approval of their field deputies and generals.
 (Note: Athlone until 1703, Overkirk from 1704 to 1708 and Tilly from 1708.)
-When Dutch forces operated outside the Low Countries, it was generally seen as a concession.
+When Dutch forces operated outside the Low Countries it was generally seen as a concession.